SIVF: GPU-Resident IVF Index for Streaming Vector Search: Related Work

 \subsection{Attribute-Filtered and Hybrid Search}

-The integration of structured constraints with vector search has led to a surge in Filtered ANN research.
+The integration of structured constraints with vector analytics has led to a surge in Filtered ANN research.
 Li et al.~\cite{10.1145/3769763} provide a comprehensive taxonomy and benchmark of these methods.
-A primary focus is handling dynamic updates and specific filter types such as ranges or windows.
 For range filtering, UNIFY~\cite{10.14778/3717755.3717770} introduces a segmented inclusive graph to support pre-, post-, and hybrid filtering strategies.
 Dynamic environments are addressed by DIGRA~\cite{10.1145/3725399}, which uses a multi-way tree structure for dynamic graph indexing, and RangePQ~\cite{10.1145/3725401}, which offers a linear-space indexing scheme for range-filtered updates.
 Peng et al.~\cite{10.14778/3748191.3748193} propose dynamic segment graphs to handle mixed streams of data and queries.
+Regarding specific constraints, Wang et al.~\cite{DBLP:conf/nips/WangLX0YN23} present a robust framework for general attribute constraints.
+Engels et al.~\cite{engels2024approximate} focus on window filters, while WoW~\cite{10.1145/3769843} develops a window-graph based index to handle window-to-window incremental construction.